OpenMic · FluentPlay

 Every word spoken generates a structured record of motor planning stability — at the session, word, syllable, and phoneme level.

-Per-phoneme resolution Adaptive personal baseline Longitudinal tracking Clinical override
+Per-phoneme resolution Adaptive personal baseline Longitudinal tracking SLP override

 OpenMic · FluentPlay